QED corrections to parton distributions and Altarelli-Parisi splitting functions in the polarized case: Conclusions

 \section{Conclusions}

 In this paper, we present the first-order polarized kernels in QED.
 Working in Mellin space, we solved the partonic evolution equations, including the photon pPDF, at ${\cal O}(\alpha )$ and ${\cal O}(\as^2)$.
 After introducing three possible scenarios for the unknown polarized photon distribution, we first analyze the phenomenological impact of the polarized parton distributions, using the set of pPDFs DSSV18 as a test probe.
 Finally, we calculate the QED corrections to the structure function $g_1$.
 We found that the main correction in $g_1$ arises from the modification of the quark densities due to QED contributions and from the incorporation of the $\Delta C_q^{(0,1)}$ coefficient in Eq.(\ref{Eq:gg11}).
-We show that the QED effects affect both parton distributions and the structure function at the percent level, the same order of magnitude expected at NNLO in QCD.
+We show that the QED effects affect both parton distributions and the structure function at the percent level, the same order of magnitude expected for the NNLO corrections in QCD \cite{nachoborsa} and for the precision of future EIC measurements \cite{Borsa:2020lsz}.